-In this article, we will put our views on patentability search basics- what is it, why it should be done and some other general queries regarding it.
+We will put our views on patentability search basics and some other general queries regarding it in this article.
 No patent law requires you to conduct a patentability search or patent novelty search.
-But, this is however the first and often the most important process that should not be omitted.
+But, however, you must not omit this important process.

 Patentability Search Basics

 The motive behind the Search

 The main aim is to find out whether an invention is completely new.
-For a patent to be granted an invention should not have any resemblance to previous inventions or products belonging from same or different field.
+The patent must not have any resemblance to previous inventions or products belonging from the same or different field.
 If a prior art or prior patent discloses your invention in every minute detail, then the invention is unlikely to be patentable.
 Thus a prior-art search or a patentability search helps to determine the novelty of an invention or product.

-The result of a patentability search can be positive (an invention or product is likely to be patented) or negative (patenting the invention or product is not possible on grounds of novelty, non-obviousness).
 A positive result for a patentability search allows the applicant to proceed for application preparation, filing, and prosecution.
 On the other hand the money spent for the patent application would not be worth it, if the search result is a negative one.
 It is a waste of money and other resources.

 Patent Clearance Search

-A Patent Clearance Search or Freedom-To-Operate Search establishes whether any enforceable patents might be a hindrance to an invention or product before is launched in the market.
-This search is done to ensure that new or planned products can be brought to market without any fear of litigation from existing patent-holders or where a product can be legally operated.
-An Infringement search is more streamlined as it is conducted in the target country where you plan to market the product.
+A Patent Clearance Search or Freedom-To-Operate Search finds the potential patents that might cause hindrance for an invention or product before launching it in the market.
+This search ensures that new or planned products are safe to launch in the market without any fear of litigation from existing patent-holders.
+An Infringement search is conducted in the target country where you plan to market the product.
 Thus, making it more streamlined.